Ed Reed: Coaching career

 On January 13, 2016, Reed was hired as an assistant defensive backs coach for the Buffalo Bills.
 This reunited him with coach Rex Ryan for the third time, after stints together with the Ravens and Jets during Reed's playing career.
 After serving the 2016 season in Buffalo, Reed was not retained by new coach Sean McDermott after Ryan's dismissal.

 On December 27, 2022, Reed was hired as the new head coach of the Bethune–Cookman Wildcats football team.
-Before officially becoming the coach of the team, Bethune–Cookman decided not to ratify his contract causing him to not get the position on January 21, 2023.
+Before he officially became the coach of the team, Bethune–Cookman declined to ratify the contract on January 21, 2023, which vacated the football team's head coaching position.
 Prior to his dismissal, Reed recorded a live stream on which he vociferously criticized the condition of the school's athletic facilities.
-After his contract was not ratified, Reed continued his criticism of the university, saying "I’m not withdrawing my name as they say.
-They don’t want me here.
+In the wake of this decision, Reed continued his criticism of the university, saying "I'm not withdrawing my name as they say.
+They don't want me here.
 They do not want me because I tell the truth."

+On January 13, 2025, Reed was announced as the offensive coordinator of Chamblee High School in Chamblee, Georgia, near Atlanta.